b-akhil-reddy/file-store-app/README.md

 File Store App
 ---
-Designed to securely store, read, update, and delete files from GCP cloud-storage and their metadata and user details are stored in MySQL database.
+Designed to securely store, read, update, and delete files from GCP cloud-storage.
+The metadata of files and user details are stored in MySQL database.
 The application can easily be deploy on-premise or on the cloud.
 As the application is containerized it makes it much easier.

 Running the application
 ---